ryanjk/PN-Game-Engine/README.md

   	}
   ```
   - This describes a scene that contains only a single entity named "monkey."
 The "monkey" entity has two components, a transform and render component.
 All of the component data is also defined in the .state file.

+- <b>Multiple shader (material) support</b>
+  - The custom OpenGL-based rendering engine supports the addition of new GLSL shader programs.
+  - Currently, there are three shaders in use:
+    - <b>Statically-lit materials</b> are those whose final colour is a function only of their given ambient, diffuse, and specular colours.
+The diffuse colour is given as a texture image.
+    - <b>Dynamically-lit materials</b> are statically-lit materials with the addition of being influenced by dynamic lights in the scene.
+This includes point lights, spot lights and directional lights.
+    - The <b>screen-overlay shader</b> is used to produce images rendered over the world view, as you'd expect from most GUI elements or a HUD.